tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 - False

+### Q: During the events of Half-Life: Opposing Force, what is the age of Adrian Shephard, the protagonist?
+- **Correct Answer:** 22
+- 23
+- 21
+- 24

 ### Q: During the game's development, what was the first ever created Pokémon?
 - **Correct Answer:** Rhyhorn
 - Bulbasaur